Instant Confirmation

 Open with Google Maps

-Second and fourth Wednesdays and New Year's holidays
+2nd and 4th Wednesdays and New Year's holidays

-Please understand that business hours may change without prior notice.
+Please note that business hours are subject to change without prior notice.

 2-13-1 Wakuramachi, Nanao, Ishikawa 926-0175 일본